carissalow/rapids/docs/usage/installation.rst

 #.
 Configure the db connection:

     - Create an empty .env file in the root folder
-    - Add and complete the following lines
+    - Add and complete the following lines:

         | ``[MY_GROUP_NAME]``
         | ``user=MyUSER``
         | ``password=MyPassword``